clrko/clrko.github.io/_portfolio/virtualwaitingroom.md

 ---
 title: "Virtual Waiting Room"
-excerpt: "A front-end web application developed during a remote hackathon with Doctolib, Dataiku and Wild Code School on the topic of remote healthcare."
+excerpt: "An award-winning web application on the topic of remote healthcare"
 header:
   image: /assets/images/virtual_waiting_room/first_prize.png
   teaser: assets/images/virtual_waiting_room/first_prize.png
 order: 5
 gallery:
-  - url: /assets/images/travel_memory_game/travel_memory_game_homepage.png
+  - url: /assets/images/virtual_waiting_room/join_the_consultation.png
-    image_path: assets/images/travel_memory_game/travel_memory_game_homepage.png
+    image_path: assets/images/virtual_waiting_room/join_the_consultation.png
-    alt: "Homepage"
+    alt: "Simulated doctolib interface"
-  - url: /assets/images/travel_memory_game/travel_memory_game_gamesession.png
+  - url: /assets/images/virtual_waiting_room/room_welcome_page.png
-    image_path: assets/images/travel_memory_game/travel_memory_game_gamesession.png
+    image_path: assets/images/virtual_waiting_room/room_welcome_page.png
-    alt: "Game session"
+    alt: "Welcome page of the virtual room"
-  - url: /assets/images/travel_memory_game/travel_memory_game_webcam.png
+  - url: /assets/images/virtual_waiting_room/virtual_waiting_room.png
-    image_path: assets/images/travel_memory_game/travel_memory_game_webcam.png
+    image_path: assets/images/virtual_waiting_room/virtual_waiting_room.png
-    alt: "Webcam view"
+    alt: "Virtual waiting room with a simulated doctor's interface"
 ---

+## The project

-The [Travel Memory Game](https://travelmemorygame.netlify.app/) is a front-end web application developed on April 29th/30th during a 24h hackathon at Wild Code School on the topic of traveling from the couch.
-I was part of a 6-member team and we had only one requirement: using an api.
+The **Virtual Waiting Room** is an award-winning front-end web application developed on June 24th - 26th 2020 during a 48h remote hackathon with **Doctolib, Dataiku** and [Wild Code School](https://www.wildcodeschool.com/en-GB) on the topic of remote healthcare.

-We decided to design a game that a user in locked down would play in order to travel by seeing webcam videos of a country of his choice.
-In order to play, you first need to select a country and a category.
-Then, based on these two criteria, a memory game session will be generated.
-The objective is to find the 8 matching cards to win an access to the webcam of the chosen country.
+We decided to design a **virtual assistant for medical practitioners** to help managing the waiting time during a **tele consultation**.

+## Main Features

-{% include gallery caption="These are some screenshot from the game" %}
+{% include gallery caption="These are some screenshots of the virtual waiting room" %}

-For my team and I developing a game has been a good way to materialize what we had been learning during the first 2 months of the program, to consolidate our skills in React.js and learn how to use the hooks.

-In addition we have used 2 api :
-* [Pixabay](https://pixabay.com/api/docs): we got from the api the images to be displayed in the game session based on 2 parameters: the country and the category (beach, nature etc.)
-* [Windy](https://api.windy.com/webcams/docs): we got an access to a repository of webcams based on the country selected by the user.
+* Welcoming message :
+  - A message from a welcoming bot confirms that the patient will be notified when his turn comes.

+* Virtual waiting room:
+  - A virtual queue which shows the user's turn among the patients and user's webcam
+  - The first counter recalls how many people are scheduled before the user
+  - The second counter is an estimated waiting time
+  - A chatbot confirming the personal information and asking basic check up questions

+* Doctor's dashboard:
+  - The practitioner can welcome a new patient
+  - Inform a potential delay to all patients

+## Technologies

 <div style="display:flex; justify-content:space-around; margin:30px 0;">
 <img src="/assets/logo/HTML5_Logo.svg"  alt="HTML5 logo" style="width: 100px; height: auto;"/>